-Fourth year residents continue their ambulatory experience, (half-time, year-long) consolidating understanding of long-term psychotherapy, chronic psychiatric disorders, and ambulatory treatments.
-The remainder of their time is divided between elective and selective rotations, the latter providing leadership experience in addiction and acute treatment settings (emergency and inpatient psychiatry).
+Fourth year residents continue their ambulatory experience, (half-time, year-long) consolidating understanding of long-term psychotherapy, chronic psychiatric disorders, ambulatory treatments, rehabilitation and consultation.
+The remainder of their time is includes elective and selective rotations, the latter providing leadership experience in addiction and acute treatment settings (emergency and inpatient psychiatry).
 Teaching and clinical supervision of junior colleagues and medical students is a highlight of these rotations.
 A selection of clinical and research electives are available.